Depression & Erectile Dysfunction

 When to contact a sexologist or doctor

-Also, if someone is showing signs of depression, they should see a doctor.
-Depression makes you feel sad for weeks and months, not just a few days.
+Also, if someone is depressed they should seek help.
+Depression is feeling sad for weeks, months, a few years.

-If they are thinking about killing themselves, they need to see a doctor right away.
+If they’re considering killing themselves, they need to go see a doctor immediately.

 Keep reading: Erectile Dysfunction Treatment in Guwahati